nickyduesxd/Capstone/README.md

 - Completed Computer Science Capstone Proposal and recieved approval
 - Completed Research Paper Draft and recieved feedback from faculty
 - Presented Capstone Proposal to both Computer Science and Cyber Operations sections
+- Completed Movement Order to G6 (responsible for communications for MCM) in Quantico on 10FEB25.
+- Completed Presentation Board

 ## How to navigate this Github Repository
 - The developer_guide has
-- The user_guide has
-- The research_paper has our
+- The research_paper folder has our a pdf version of our paper.
-- The presentation has our Capstone presentation and presentation board.
+- The poster folder has our Capstone Poster.
-- The UI has our website.
+- The user_interface folder has our website.
 - The node has our network.
 - The sprint_logs has the documentation of our scrum process.
 - The licenses has information on the libraries and packages we used as well as their respective licenses.